atwilliams88dev/ez-popover/README.md

 # EZ Popover

-Is a very simple to use Popover element to use.
+Is a very simple to use popover element.
 We leverage the power of CSS variables to allow for easy styling of the component.
 The popover element takes care of placement - no need to pass in a top, bottom, right, or left.

 <img width="300px" src="./screenshot.png"></img>